 - 1. Select Start > All Programs > CyberLink DVD Suites > Power2Go. - 2.
-Insert the disc you want to copy into the optical drive. - Click Copy at the bottom right of the screen.
+Insert the disc you want to copy into the optical drive. - 3.
+Click Copy Disc.

-Creator Basic reads the source disc and copies the data to a temporary folder on your hard drive.
+Power2Go reads the source disc and copies the data to a temporary folder on your hard drive.